 Please confirm the SSHO must be an employee of the Offeror.

-COR Question
+It shall be the GC appointed person with the required qualifications.

 Please confirm the CQC System Manager must be an employee of the Offeror.

-COR Question
+It can be, or a qualified sub-contractor appointed by the GC.

 Refer to Drawing SD101 KN #2 “Patch and repair existing concrete pads”

 Please confirm the noted “16” Think Concrete Pad For Boilers” are to remain.

+16” thick concrete pad for boilers to remain

 Refer to Sheet S-001, Soils Note #1 references a “Geotechnical Engineer of Record.

 Please provide a copy of the Geotechnical Engineer of Record’s soils report.

+Refer to attached report

 What is the gross weight of the existing boilers to be removed?

+Approximately 30,000 lbs.

 Refer to Amendment #3, Question #1 “Does the north (2) two panel sections need removed in the MCC?
 Detail 1/E502 does not depict this work or any required “future wall construction”.
 The response requires design work to “Provide an approved manufacturers solution…” that is not part of this solicitation.

 Please provide updated plans that detail any required modifications to the MCC.

+Removal of the two North end sections of the MCC will be part of the project.
+There are no plans or details of the removal.
+A manufacturer approved method of removal will be the responsibility of the successful offeror.

 Refer to Amendment #3, Question #2 “Are Crosby (adjustable) style steam pressure safeties required?”
 The response is “Yes”.

 Please provide the location and quantities of these “Crosby (adjustable) style steam pressure safeties”.

+Refer to MP601 VA required Safety Devices, PSD-1.

 Refer to Amendment #3, Question #3 “Do the boiler stack economizers need pressure and temperature gauges on the inlet and outlet water connected to the control system?”
 These are not shown/specified on the contract documents.

 Please provide a specification for the desired pressure and temperature gauges

 If these devices are to monitored/controlled, please provide an updated Points Lists and One Line Drawing MI102 & MI103.

+Requirements are identified in 23 09 11.

 Refer to Amendment #3, Question #5 “Does the VA require the large size control house option on the propane air mixing station?”
 The response was “Yes”.
 A “Control House” is not specified on the Contract Documents.

 Please provide a specification for the “large size control house” and provide drawings depicting the location and any foundation requirements.

+Control house is shown on Detail 2/ MP503.
+Size on the site plan is integral with skid shown on the mechanical site plan MP101.
+Basis of design size: 48" x 48" x 90" (D x W x H).
+Control House shall be constructed to meet IBC 2021 requirements, weatherproof and contains an LED light fixture to light floor at 30-foot candles, a NEMA 5-20R 20A Outlet and furnished to house the associated controls to operate the mixer and vaporizer.
+It shall be integral to air mixer and provided on the same skid as the air mixer.
+All components to the air mixer and vaporizer shall be submitted in one submittal.

 Refer to Specification Section 01 45 35 Special Inspections, paragraph 1.1 indicates the Designer of Record (DOR) will perform the Special Inspections.